zondo/orgchess/README.md

 Wow, quite a lot of options!
 Checking against the board, it does look like these are all White's valid moves.

-OK, the next problem is how to use that to find a mate-in-2 solution to the puzzle.
+OK, the next problem is how to use this function to look ahead and find a mate-in-2 solution to the puzzle.
 After a few iterations and dead ends, here's what I came up with:

-    def mate_in_2(fen):
+    def mate_in_2(board):
-        board = chess.Board(fen)

         # Look at all first moves for white.
         for move in make_legal_move(board):
-            # Keep track of Black's replies, and White's and mating moves.
+            # Keep track of Black's replies, and White's mating moves.
             replies = {}

             # Does Black have a move that avoids mate?